1991 in LGBT Rights

 Homosexual activity becomes legal.

-The new penal code adopted in 1991 did not mention if homosexuality was illegal.
+The penal code adopted in 1991 did not mention if homosexuality was illegal.
+However there are several reports of local laws against loitering and indecent exposure being used disproportionately against LGBT people, especially trans women.

 • April 1